Owner Operator Lease Agreements: Everything You Need to Know

 Receipt of equipment process

-This is important, as the trucking company is now responsible for the driver’s compliance and their vehicle, according to the FMCSA.
-Basically, once that lease is signed, the FMSCA regards both driver and truck as “belonging” to the company for the duration.
+This is important, as the trucking company is responsible for the driver’s compliance and their vehicle, according to the FMCSA.
+Once that lease is signed, the FMSCA regards both driver and truck as “belonging” to the company for the duration.
 For example, if the owner-operator doesn’t maintain a logbook or is ticketed for safety violations, that information becomes part of the company’s safety data.

 Finally, the proof of lease must be in the vehicle and the power unit marked with the trucking company’s name and Department of Transportation information.